dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 The `Game` struct now takes responsibility for checking if the tile, the player moves into, contains a beast and deal with the consequences.
 We were also able to collapse the match arm for `Empty` and `CommonBeast` because they now do the same thing.
-Now we just pass `&Board` instead of `&mut Beast` and rust is here to make sure we don't go beyond that scope.
+Now we just pass `&Board` instead of `&mut Beast` and Rust is here to make sure we don't go beyond that scope.

 Now let's go into our engine and implement the things we used to do in the `Player` struct.